sharkdp/numbat/book/src/basics/conversions.md

         = 0.00198413 mpg    [Length⁻²]
     ```

-    Seeing this, we might actually want to conver to feet per gallon instead:
+    Seeing this, we might actually want to convert to feet per gallon instead:

     ```nbt
     >>> 40 rods / hogshead -> ft / gallon